->''Many men came here as soldiers, many men will pass this way. Many men will count the hours as they live The Longest Day.\\

 * FieldPromotion: When Brigadier General Norman Cota (Robert Mitchum) finds that the highest ranking Army engineer is Sergeant John H. Fuller, he promotes Fuller to lieutenant and puts him in charge of demolishing a concrete barrier.

-* FourStarBadass: He didn't have the four stars, but Brigadier General Roosevelt (Henry Fonda) was the highest-ranking officer on Utah Beach that day and the only General to land with the first wave.
+** He didn't have the four stars, but Brigadier General Theodore Roosevelt III (Henry Fonda) was the highest-ranking officer on Utah Beach that day and the only General to land with the first wave.
 Walking cane and all.
 His presence and leadership proved essential when his division was landed a mile out of position.
 "We'll start the war from here."

 ** Brigadier General Norman Cota was Roosevelt's counterpart at Omaha Beach.
 When the assault bogged down in the face of immense German fire, he personally organized and led the attack that got the American assault moving.

 * GeneralFailure: The Germans have to ask Hitler for permission to use the 21st Panzer Division in a counterattack, and no-one dares wake him up.

 * HeroicBSOD: That horrified look on paratrooper John Steele's face as he dangles from the Sainte-Mère-Église church belltower...

 * HeroicSacrifice: Well, that wall wouldn't blow itself up...

 * HollywoodNuns: At Ouistreham, a group of French nuns walk into the hotel where the French commandos are fighting from to tend to their wounded.
 This did not happen in real life.

 * IronicEcho: The [[LaResistance Resistance]] code phrase, "Wounds my heart with a monotonous languor," gets repeated by Gen. Blumentritt when he realizes none of his superiors will do anything against the Allies landing at Normandy.
 He knows in that moment Germany will lose the war.